 Read review: Vasque Breeze LT GTX - Women's

 HOKA ONE ONE Kaha Gore-Tex - Women's

-It's no longer a surprise that the latest boot we got our hands on from HOKA ONE ONE quickly rose to the top of the fleet in terms of comfort and support.
-Over the years, we've found that HOKA's products are often some of the most comfortable options out there.
-We have many friends who are complete converts — ready to preach the HOKA gospel at any moment.
+It's no longer a surprise that the latest boot we got our hands on from Hoka One One quickly rose to the top of the fleet in terms of comfort and support.
+Over the years, we've found that Hoka's products are often some of the most comfortable options out there.
+We have many hiking friends who are complete converts—ready to preach the Hoka gospel at any moment.
 We mostly wore the Kaha Gore-Tex - Women's on hikes on the Sierra Nevada's east side.
 The thick foam soles provide an unparalleled stable base for ankle, knee, and hip joints.
 One tester with a lingering sprained ankle was thrilled by the stability these boots provided.
 In addition to providing a stable base, the Kaha remains relatively lightweight.
 With leather uppers and a Gore-Tex membrane, the boots are durable and burly while maintaining a surprisingly light feel.
 We are impressed.

-The added stability and support that the Kaha provide also make these boots a bit stiffer than other HOKA models we've tested in the past.
+The added stability and support that the Kaha provides also make these boots a bit stiffer than other Hoka models we've tested in the past.
 This means a longer break-in period is usually required.
 Of course, one has to not only get used to the slightly unconventional appearance of these boots but also the perceived bulk of the extra-thick midsoles.
-Think of it as the HOKA learning curve.
+Think of it as the Hoka learning curve.
 If support and comfort are what you're after, these concerns will likely soon be overlooked.